 After a while, Klaus and Nico reemerged from the train compartment along with Trystan who immediately pulled out an umbrella and pulled it over Olive’s head.

-“Those medical Conductors are amazing…” Klaus said to Nico.
+“Those medical Conductors are amazing…” Klaus was saying to Nico in accented Common.
 “I guess royalty really—” He stopped short as he registered Olive.

 “Yeah, well, the pay and status make an excellent motivator,” Olive mumbled.